“portal”

 SUBMISSION | Entry Reviews: Photographers submitting 13 or more images are entitled to receive a complimentary review by the gallery directors.
 Photographers that enter less than 13 images, can receive a review for an additional $20.
 All reviews will be 30 minutes and typically scheduled a week after the exhibition results are announced.

 ELIGIBILITY | The competition is open to all photographers both professional and amateur working in all photographic mediums and styles.
 International entries are welcomed.
 Work that has been previously exhibited in an A Smith Gallery competition is not eligible.
+We prefer not to accept images created with Artificial Intelligence at the present time due to the lack of clarity concerning copyright issues and the ongoing litigation associated with them.

 NOTIFICATIONS | All photographers who have submitted an entry will receive an email notification of the juror’s selection as well as confirmation of your entry being received.
 Confirmation emails are sent directly from the gallery directors and may take a few hours to be sent.
 Please note that gallery emails often end up in spam folders.
 Please check your spam if you did not receive a confirmation email.
 If concerned, please email amanda@asmithgallery.com.